-Darjeeling teas are grown on the Darjeeling hills at elevations ranging from 600 to 2000 meters above sea leveland a rainfall of 300 cm, which makes it very distinct from any other tea in the world.
-Some of the teas produced here fetches more than US$ 200 per kilogram due to its distinct taste, aroma and colour.The Darjeeling tea when brewed gives a colour of pale lemon to rich amber.
-The brew is said to have remarkable varying degrees of visual brightness, depth and body.
-The flavour emanating from the brew is a fragrance with a complex and pleasing taste and aftertaste with attributes of aroma, bouquet and point.
-The organoleptic characteristics of the Darjeeling tea brew are commonly referred to as mellow, smooth, round, delicate, mature, sweet, lively, dry and brisk.
+Darjeeling tea is grown on the picturesque hills of Darjeeling, at elevations ranging from 600 to 2000 meters above sea level.
+With an average rainfall of 300 cm, the unique climate produces a tea that is distinct from any other in the world.
+Some of the teas produced here can fetch more than US$ 200 per kilogram, thanks to their exceptional taste, aroma, and color.
+When brewed, the tea has a pale lemon to rich amber color and a remarkable degree of visual brightness, depth, and body.
+The flavor is complex, with pleasing attributes of aroma, bouquet, and point, and a mellow, smooth, round, delicate, mature, sweet, lively, dry, and brisk taste.

 Assam Tea is grown on the plains at elevations ranging from 45 to 60 meters above sea level with an average rainfall of 350 cm, giving it a unique taste.
 Known for its rich, deep-amber color, it is famous for its full-bodied, brisk, strong, and malty character, making it a perfect tea to wake up to.
 The second flush orthodox Assam teas are highly valued for their rich taste, bright liquors, and are considered among the finest teas in the world.